-Mathematics Education (Secondary Levels)
+WG Mathematics Education (Secondary Education)

 Our research aims at the development of new environments for teaching and learning (also including mathematics education laboratories), which are based on didactic materials, and at further empirical research into mathematical teaching and learning processes.
 Hence, our mathematics education laboratory "Mathe ist mehr" can be seen as a base for a deeper interconnection between research and teacher education programs, while also focusing on practice and research separately.
 Our empirical research within the mathematics laboratory focuses, for example, on interconnections between different forms of representation, usage of new technologies (e. g. via the GeoGebra Institute Landau), problem solving strategies, usage of mathematical terminology, handling of functional interrelationships, as well as the usage of our self-developed video tool ViviAn, which is used to research the ability of diagnosing processes within teaching situations and (student) teachers adapting to them accordingly.